Riffsmith/bookorbit-readest-sync/docs/phase-5-design-temp.md

 # Design: `internal/bookorbit` Client (Phase 5)

-**Status:** proposal, awaiting approval.
-No code is written in this phase.
+**Status:** implemented and accepted.
+This document is the authoritative design record for the shipped client — it describes the code as built in `internal/bookorbit/client.go`, `models.go`, `client_test.go`, and `models_test.go`, not a proposal.
-**Scope:** the BookOrbit-side REST client only — `Auth`, `MatchCheck`, `BulkProgress`, and the optional `UpdateProgress` fallback; their models; error taxonomy; and their integration points with the Phase 3 config (`Config.AuthKey()`, `util.NormalizeBookOrbitURL`) and Phase 2 foundation (`internal/util/batch.go`, `internal/sync/state`).
+**Scope:** the BookOrbit-side REST client only — `Auth`, `MatchCheck`, `BulkProgress`, and `UpdateProgress` (the singular-PUT fallback endpoint); their models; error taxonomy; and their integration points with the Phase 3 config (`Config.AuthKey()`, `util.NormalizeBookOrbitURL`) and Phase 2 foundation (`internal/util/batch.go`, `internal/sync/state`).
 Everything Readest-side and the sync engine itself are out of scope except where a boundary must be named.

 Authoritative behavior is taken from `reference/koreader-plugin/bookorbit.koplugin/bookorbit_api.lua` (the entire REST surface), cross-checked against `bookorbit_sweep.lua` (real call sites and real response-field usage), `bookorbit_book_sync.lua` (single-book match-check call site), `bookorbit_progress_sync.lua` (the singular-PUT fallback endpoint), and `bookorbit_state.lua` (the match-cache shape `internal/sync/state` already mirrors).
-Where the planning docs disagree with the plugin source, the plugin wins, and the disagreement is flagged in §15.
+Where the planning docs disagreed with the plugin source, the plugin won; those resolved discrepancies are recorded in §15.

 ---